IMSoley/tasawwuf/README.md

 ### Papers

+* Wilmette Institute notes on the Tablets of the Báb and Bahá'u'lláh [[Online](https://bahai-library.com/resources/tablets-notes/index.html)]
 * Al-Ghazali's integral epistemology: A critical analysis of the jewels of the Quran [[PDF](https://fount.aucegypt.edu/cgi/viewcontent.cgi?article=2370&context=etds)]
 * The Self And The Other In Ibn Arabi And Rumi [[PDF](https://docs.google.com/file/d/0B2GU1ZyPbqVlNy0wUE90dGd0Rlk/edit)]
 * An Introduction to the Sciences of the Qur’an by Ahmad von Denffer [[PDF](http://www.islamicbulletin.org/free_downloads/quran/ul_umal_quran.pdf)]